-The words "CAUTION," "WARNING," and "DANGER" used throughout this manual and on decals on the machine indicate degree of risk of hazards or unsafe practices.
-All three degrees of risk indicate that safety is involved.
+Words "CAUTION," "WARNING," and "DANGER" used throughout this manual and on labels on machine indicate hazards or unsafe practices.
+All three statements indicate that safety is involved.
 Observe precautions indicated whenever you see the Safety Alert "Triangle," no matter which signal word appears next to the "Exclamation Point" symbol.